sodadata/docs/soda/data-privacy.md

 Installed in your environment, you use the Soda Library command-line tools to securely connect to a data source using system variables to store login credentials.

-You can connect Soda Library to your Soda Cloud account.
-To communicate with your data source, Soda Cloud uses a Network Address Translation (NAT) gateway with the IP address 54.78.91.111.
-You may wish to add this IP address to your data source's allowlist.

 ## Sending data to Soda Cloud